WGBH/stock-sales-2/app/views/collections/digital-clips.md

 Explore some examples of our digital clips below:

-**Digital Clip Categories** - enter into the search bar to see content
+**Digital Clip Categories** -
+enter category keyword into the search bar to see content

 HD Footage
 Adventure/Exploration
 Animation